sachin595/GastroMalign/README.md

    - **Attention Mechanism:** Focuses on details like cellular irregularities or vascular patterns.

 ### 2. **Vision Transformer (ViT)**
-   - Treats image patches as tokens and applies attention mechanisms.
+   - Treats image patches as tokens and applies attention mechanisms to global dependencies.
    - Outperforms CNNs in fine-grained classification after dataset-specific fine-tuning.

-### Workflow Diagram
+## workflow Diagram
 ![Workflow](work_flow.png)

 ---

 ## **Classification and Follow-Up Recommendations**
-GastroMalign classifies GI lesions into four categories with corresponding follow-up timelines and intervention needs:
+This study introduces an innovative framework for the classification of gastrointestinal (GI) lesions into four categories: Benign, Low-Risk, High-Risk, and Malignant.

 | **Category** | **Follow-Up Interval** | **Intervention Needed** | **Notes**                            |
 |--------------|-------------------------|--------------------------|---------------------------------------|